KaiNorberg/PatchworkOS/README.md

 > The term "drop" is used instead of "close" to cleanly differentiate between closing a file and closing a file descriptor.
 We only use the terms "open" and "close" when referring to the underlying file (`file_t`), while using terms such as "grab" and "drop" when referring to file descriptors (`fd_t`).

 The `iowritet()`, `ioreadt()` and `iowalkt()` functions are also provided that expect an additional `clock_t timeout` argument.
 There is also an event loop based abstraction around the I/O Ring itself provided via macros with the `Q` suffix.

+#### Path Flags and Payloads

+A path can contain two additional optional segments, path flags and a payload.
+Path flags are appended after a `:` charachter and can be written in two forms, either in full form or in short form with the short form being a single letter that can be specified in groups.
+For example, `/my/path:read:write:execute` could also be written as `/my/path:rwx`.
+Note that the order of the letters and duplicates are ignored.

+Beyond simple permission flags we have behaviour flags such as `:append`, `:parents`, `:truncate`, etc. or creation flags, `:create`, `:directory`, `:symlink` and `:hardlink`.
+With the simple `:create` creating a regular file.

+The payload of a path is specified after a `?` charachter, this payload is treated as a raw string and will be passed to the underlying filesystem, allowing it to handle the payload in any way it chooses.
+However, typically filesystems will expect a options list in the form of key-value pairs seperated by `&` charachters.

+For example, we could create a symlink by walking the path `/my/path/to/source:symlink?/my/path/to/target`.

+Another example is concatfs which is used to concatenate the contents of several directories into a single directory.
+It expects the targets of the concatenation to be specified in the payload to its clone file, for example `/sys/fs/concatfs/clone?targets=1,2,3,4` where 1, 2, 3 and 4 are file descriptors.

+The primary intent behind the use of the flags and payload system is to allow for greater composability.
+With this system, any environment that can open a file, a Lua script, a shell, etc. can create any file, directory, symlink or hardlink with any permissions and flags without needing to rely on custom "PatchworkOS extensions".

+One can as an exercise imagine the potential of a basic "touch" shell utility with this system.

 ### Process Creation